-- 1. This document provides for a step-wise approach to demonstrate and assess additionality.
-These steps include: - Identification of alternatives to the project activity; - Investment analysis to determine that the proposed project activity is not the most economically or financially attractive; - Barriers analysis; and - Common practice analysis.
+- (5) This document provides for a step-wise approach to demonstrate and assess additionality.
+These Steps include: - Identification of alternatives to the project activity; - Investment analysis to determine that the proposed project activity is either: 1) not the most economically or financially attractive, or 2) not economically or financially feasible; - Barriers analysis; and - Common practice analysis.

-Based on information about activities similar to the proposed project activity, the common practice analysis is to complement and reinforce the investment and/or barriers analysis.
-The steps are summarized in the flow-chart on page 2 of this document.
+Based on the information about activities similar to the proposed project activity, the common practice analysis is to complement and reinforce the investment and/or barriers analysis.
+The Steps are summarized in the flow-chart on page 2 of this document.